Skip to main content

 sap_press_button

-Press a button on the current SAP GUI screen and retrieve updated screen information to detect navigation changes or popups.
+Press a specified button on the SAP GUI screen using its button ID.
+Returns updated screen information after the press to detect navigation or popups.

 Instructions

-Press a button on the current SAP screen.
+Press (click) a pushbutton or toolbar button on the current SAP screen.

 Returns screen info after the press so you can detect navigation or popups.
 Use sap_get_toolbar_buttons to discover toolbar button IDs.
 Use sap_get_screen_elements to find on-screen button IDs.